May 25, 2018

 However, as the SAS System operates on a “production site” there is no need to own agricultural land.
 Therefore, so long as suitable a ten-hectare building site can be located, a SAS System can be constructed.

 The design of the demonstration unit Open Farm facility will enable office attired business people to observe the SAS System in operation whatever the weather.
-The UK demonstration unit provides the showpiece and blueprint for subsequent turnkey SAS System developments.
+The demonstration unit provides the showpiece and blueprint for subsequent SAS System developments.